Configuring rule associations for data enrichment and validations

 •After you configure or migrate a data enhancement rule that uses an Application Integration process, ensure that the value in the Process Name property matches the API name of the process.

 •Ensure that you create unique data enhancement rules.
-You can't create multiple data enhancement rules with the same configurations.
+You can't create duplicate data enhancement rules with the same configurations.

 •When you create objective groups, rule associations, and data enhancement rules, specify unique names for them.
 You can't create multiple assets with the same display name in the same location.